KimSungHeon/KimSungHeon.github.io/doc2/kaggle study/titanic.md

 ---
 layout: default
-parent: kaggle 공부
+parent: kaggle
 has_children: true
-title: 안녕
+title:
 ---

-# 안녕
+# in progress